Skip to content

 Can Women Eat Too Much Protein?

 Women who strength train regularly often benefit from about 1.0 grams of protein per pound of body weight per day (2.2 g/kg), with higher intakes sometimes used during aggressive fat loss phases to help maintain lean mass.
+Most women benefit from at least 0.7 grams per pound of body weight per day (about 1.6 g/kg) to support muscle maintenance, appetite control, body composition and healthy aging.
+Lower intakes around 0.54 to 0.73 grams per pound (1.2 to 1.6 g/kg) may support basic health needs, but higher protein intake is often more effective for maintaining lean mass and supporting recovery, particularly for women who are active.

-How Much Protein Per Day For Women: Protein Goals and What's Next
+How Much Protein Per Day for Women: Protein Goals and What's Next

 If you want the simplest plan that gets results based on the minimum intake supported by science and builds long-term authority habits, do this:

-• Fat loss default: aim for 1.2–1.6 g/kg/day (0.54–0.73 g/lb/day) (DGA 2025–2030; Leidy, 2015).
+• Fat loss / weight loss default: aim for 1.2 to 1.6 g/kg/day (0.54 to 0.73 g/lb/day) (DGA 2025–2030; Leidy, 2015).

-• Muscle gain / consistent lifting: aim for 1.6–2.2 g/kg/day (0.73–1.0 g/lb/day) (Morton et al., 2018).
+• Muscle gain / consistent lifting: aim for 1.6 to 2.2 g/kg/day (0.73 to 1.0 g/lb/day) (Morton et al., 2018).

-• Over 60 or prioritizing function: do not settle for the minimum; many expert groups recommend at least 2.0–2.2 g/kg/day (Bauer et al., 2013).
+• Over 60 or prioritizing function: do not settle for the minimum; many expert groups recommend at least 2.0 to 2.2 g/kg/day (Bauer et al., 2013).

 • Execution plan: build 3 protein anchors and aim for a 30 g minimum at meals most days (Layman, 2015).